Many Toshiba laptop users are having issues with their touchpad. Their Toshiba laptop touchpad isn’t responding properly or has become unresponsive.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.

 You can download and install your drivers by using either Free or Pro version of Driver Easy.
 But with the Pro version it takes only 2 clicks (and you get full support and a 30-day money back guarantee):

 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

 3) Click on the Update button next to the touchpad to download the latest and correct driver for this device.
 You can also click the Update All button to automatically update all outdated or missing drivers on your computer (this requires the Pro version — you will be prompted to upgrade when you click Update All).

-4) Restart your computer, then check to see if updating driver fix your touchpad.
+4) Restart your computer, then check to see if updating the driver fixes your touchpad.

 If the methods above can’t help you fix your laptop touchpad, you may be having hardware issues with your touchpad.
-You should contact the Toshiba support or take your laptop to a authorized service provider to have your laptop serviced.
+You should contact Toshiba support or take your laptop to an authorized service provider to have your laptop serviced.